Krew-io/krew-wiki/docs/pages/upgrades/damage.md

 This upgrades the damage of your cannon.

 ## Hotkey
-Pressing 7 upgrades Damage by 1 point
+Pressing `7` upgrades Damage by 1 point.